Archodex/microservices-demo/archodex-env/README.md

 checkout --> cart

 block:tier5
-    space
+    subscriptions["subscriptions\n\nCron job that runs each day only in prod,\nuses hardcoded credentials for Stripe to charge subscribers"] space
-    shippingreport["shippingreport\n\nCron job that runs each day, calls out to Secrets Manager for both shipengine.com and SES SMTP creds, then gets reports and sends emails"] space end
+    shippingreport["shippingreport\n\nCron job that runs each day only in prod,\ncalls out to Secrets Manager for both shipengine.com\nand SES SMTP creds, then gets reports and sends emails"] end
 ```